AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Access control and throttling/Configure a blacklist.md

 5. On the **Access Control/Throttling** tab, find the **IP Blacklist** section.
 Turn on **Status** and click **Settings**.

     **Note:** If you specify an IP address blacklist, all requests destined for your website are checked by this blacklist.
 You can also configure a whitelist for **Access Control/Throttling** to allow qualified requests to bypass the check.
-For more information, see [Configure the access control and throttling whitelist](/intl.en-US/Website Protection Settings/Whitelist/Configure the access control and throttling whitelist.md).
+For more information, see [Configure a whitelist for Access Control/Throttling](/intl.en-US/Website Protection Settings/Whitelist/Configure a whitelist for Access Control/Throttling.md).

     ![IP address blacklist](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5528549951/p73946.png)